 The walk is not a circuit track, so if you choose to drive to the beginning you will need to organise transport from the end of the track.
 Shuttle busses or a water taxi are good options.

 The walk begins near the town of Wairoa, which has limited accommodation - click here for options.
 An hour and a half away lies the sunny city of Gisborne, which has more options for accommodation as well as many of its own attractions on offer.

 Booking a walk with a tour provider

-There are a number of specialist tour operators who can aide you in bringing your walking experience to life.
-Whether you are looking for a guided tour or accommodation along the track browse through our business listings to find the walkin experience that is right for you.
+A number of specialist tour operators can aid in bringing your walking experience to life.
+Take a look at this business to find if a walking tour is right for you.

 Booking a walk independently

-If you want to walk a Great Walk independently you will need a Great Walks Pass.
-The fees for this vary between each Great Walk, but all prices are very reasonable as they are heavily subsidised in order to foster participation by many people.
+If you want to walk this track independently, you will need a Great Walks Pass.
+The fees for this varies between each Great Walk, but all prices are very reasonable as they are heavily subsidised in order to foster participation by many people.

-- Department of Conservation (DOC) Visitor Centres national wide can make hut or campsite bookings on your behalf.
+- DOC Visitor Centres nationwide can make hut or campsite bookings on your behalf.
 A booking fee applies.

 - Information from DOC including features, track description and places to stay - Lake Waikaremoana Great Walk